 Features

 Technical features are an important part of the overall functionality of a pair of shorts.
-Take Arc’teryx Palisade – our top choice in this category.
-Arc’teryx designed it in such a way that it’s suitable for dynamic activities in various environments.
-The sleek lines, the great set of zippered pockets, integrated belt, crotch gusset, add to the functionality of these premium hiking shorts.
+Arc’teryx Gamma Quick Dry, our top pick in the technical hiking shorts category, has a range of features that contribute to its overall functionality.
+Designed for dynamic activities in various environments, these shorts have sleek lines, a great set of zippered pockets, an integrated belt, and a crotch gusset.
+All these features make it an excellent choice for outdoor enthusiasts who value functionality and performance.

-Here are some of the most common features of hiking shorts and how they enhance the performance:
+Here are some of the most common features of hiking shorts and how they enhance performance:

 Pockets

-Different models have a different number of pockets ranging from two to eight or more.
-Normally, cargo shorts have more and deeper pockets (KUHL Renegade Cargo have eight; Columbia Silver Ridge Cargo have six).
-If you don’t need that many pockets, we recommend shorts with a simpler design like the Nine Trails.
+Hiking shorts come with varying numbers of pockets, which can range from two to nine or even more depending on the model.
+Normally, cargo shorts have more and deeper pockets (KUHL Renegade Cargo has nine; Columbia Silver Ridge Cargo has six).
+If you don’t need that many pockets, we recommend shorts with a simpler design like the Patagonia Multi Trails or TNF Wander.
 While the number of pockets is important a few more factors play a crucial role in making them functional – their depth, placement, and construction.
 Deeper pockets are a better option to keep things secure.
 Pockets that are too shallow cannot hold bigger and bulkier objects like smartphones, maps or wallets.
 The configuration of pockets is no less important than their number, capacity or durability.
 Smartly placed pockets help immensely to keep things organized.
 Also, avoid unusual pocket designs that swapped functionality and ease of use for visual appearance.

 Waist fastening